tsudo/reference/stats.md

 ## Breach Stats
+* Avg cost of a data breach in 2020 for Healthcare Industry was $7.13M. - [Ponemon2020]
 * Avg cost of breach to org with less than 500 employees $2.74M – [Ponemon2019]
 * Avg cost of breach to org with 500-1000 employees $2.65M – [Ponemon2019]
 * Avg cost of breach to org with 1000+ employees $3.63M – [Ponemon2019]